Jesse-Campbell/jesse-campbell.github.io/index.md

 </p>

 <p>
-  I am a graduate student in the Department of Mathematics, Statistics, and Computer Science at the University of Illinois at Chicago (UIC)
+  I am a graduate student in the Department of Mathematics, Statistics, and Computer Science at the University of Illinois at Chicago (MSCS @ UIC)
 </p>

 <p>